-Located on the West of the Black Sea, Gideros cove is situated approximately 10 kilometers away from Cide.
-This is a secret cove surrounded by trees that almost resembles a lake.
+Located on the West of the Black Sea, Gideros Cove is situated approximately 10 kilometers away from Cide.
+This is a secret cove surrounded by trees that almost resemble a lake.
 Belonging to Kalafat Village, this cover offers mooring opportunities for yachts and boats.
 To reach the cove, visitors can use the Yeni Cag road between Bolu and Gerede, or alternately make use of the Black Sea Coast Road from Amasra to Sinop.
 Make note that you should drive carefully on these roads as there are many sharp bends.
 The best time to visit this dove is between June and August.

 Butterfly Valley – Fethiye, Mugla

 A true wonder of nature located in Mugla’s Fethiye district, Butterfly Valley is situated within the boundaries of the Oludeniz region.
-A valley between two distinct clifftops, this spot takes its name from 80 species of butterfly that are native to the area.
+A valley between two distinct clifftops, this spot takes its name from 80 species of butterflies that are native to the area.
 As the area has been declared a 1st-grade natural site, it is forbidden for any kind of construction or development to be undertaken within the site.
-For this reason, electricity, roads and concrete structures are not found here, but it is possible to camp or stay at small wooden lodges.
+For this reason, electricity, roads, and concrete structures are not found here, but it is possible to camp or stay at small wooden lodges.
 The camping area can accommodate up to 500 people per day in tents and treehouses.
-Here, the most popular activities are hiking, climbing and diving.
+Here, the most popular activities are hiking, climbing, and diving.